vuestorefront/vue-storefront/packages/core/docs/reference/migrate/2.5.11/overview.md

 ## Update `nuxt.config.js`

-In this release, we've added the `middlewareUrl` and `ssrMiddlewareUrl` optional properties.
+In this release, we've added the `middlewareUrl` optional property.
 You should use them to avoid security vulnerability.
-To enable these properties, open the  `nuxt.config.js` file and add the `middlewareUrl`  and `ssrMiddlewareUrl` properties to the `publicRuntimeConfig` object as shown below:
+To enable the property, open the  `nuxt.config.js` file and add the `middlewareUrl` property to the `publicRuntimeConfig` object as shown below:

 :::warning
 Make sure to pass the whole URL with protocol, port (if applicable), and suffix it with `/api/`.